HCL-TECH-SOFTWARE/voltscript-testing/docs/topicguides/aims.md

-# Aims for the Framework
+# Aims for VoltScript Testing

 - Make it easy to write terse, clear, readable tests.
 - Support unit testing and integration testing.